KirstieJane/TuringReproducibleResearch/APPLICATIONS/TuringReproducibleResearch_SeedFunding.md

 ## Resources, Budget and Planning

+### Request

+* 26 days Martin O'Reilly's time: £10,000
+* 6 months full time or 12 months part time reproducible research liaison officer appointment: £20,000

 ### Justification

+The reproducible research liaison officer is costed at an annual salary of £30,000 with on-costs of £8,000.
+We anticipate that the word outlined will take around 6 months full time equivalent and have outlined a timeline accordingly.
+However, it may be challenging to recruit a qualified candidate for only 6 months and therefore we have kept open the possibility of bringing someone in at half time for 12 months.

+Dr O'Reilly is costed as dedicating 1 day per week to advancing reproducible research at the Turing Institute for 6 months at £450/day.

 ### Project Plan

 *(500 words)*

-**Project Plan**:

-*I don't know what to put in here.*
+*Note: It is not necessary to complete all sections of the project plan in the bullet points outlined on the application form.
+I've dropped "project plan" and put that information into the timeline and milestones sections.*

 **Timeline**:

 * **May**: Initial survey of Turing researchers to assess their needs & what resources are already available.
 Open recruitment for reproducible research liaison officer.
 * **June**: Interns arrive and contribute to onboarding documentation as they settle into the Turing.
-* **July & August**: Liaison officer formalises documentation and scales information.
+* **July & August**: Liaison officer joins Turing Institute.
+She formalises documentation and scales information.
 Receives feedback from interns and current Turing researchers willing to act as "early adopters".
 * **September - December**: First full run of onboarding and training with new graduate students.
 Continuous refinement through first term.

 **Milestones**: